 We look forward to seeing you on the trail!

-This project was a collaborative effort between Crook County On The Move, Rotary Club of Crook County and our Parks and Recreation District.
-Benches were made possible with generous donations from AARP, Rotary Club, St. Charles Health Systems, Central Oregon Health Council and Crook County Foundation, through its Crook County On The Move program, and Ochoco Lumber Company.
-Labor was provided by Heart of Oregon, Crook County Parks and Recreation and Rotary Club of Crook County.
+A collaborative effort between Crook County On The Move, Rotary Club of Crook County and our Parks and Recreation District.
+Benches were made possible with generous donations from AARP, Rotary Club, St. Charles Health Systems, Pacific Source, Central Oregon Health Council and Crook County Foundation, through its Crook County On The Move program, and Ochoco Lumber Company.
+Labor was provided by Heart of Oregon, Crook County Parks and Recreation,Pacific Source and Rotary Club of Crook County.

 “Now, finally, we senior citizens and others with health issues can finally enjoy the pristine beauty of the park.
 If you’re feeling sad and blue, take a walk through the park and enjoy the view! “ – excerpt from a Central Oregonian editorial